Import your spaces and pages from Confluence into a ClickUp Doc.

 - When the export is complete, click the Download here button to download the contents in a zip file.

-- Back in ClickUp, drag and drop the unzipped file or use the file browser to upload your file.
+- Drag and drop the unzipped export file or use the file browser to upload your file.

 - Once the upload is complete, click Next.